 KDE is a popular name in the world of free and open-source software.
 Their Plasma Desktop Environment and some other tools developed for Linux are very popular among the FOSS geeks.
-The KDE Neon is a customized Linux based operating system that was built upon Ubuntu distribution.
+The KDE Neon is a customized Linux-based operating system that was built upon Ubuntu distribution.

 It was initially announced in 2016, and that certifies that it a relatively new operating system.
 But it gained much popularity in this short span of development.
-Although KDE Neon uses the Long Term Release versions of Ubuntu, you will get all the latest build of system application packages straight from the KDE development community.
+Although KDE Neon uses the Long Term Release versions of Ubuntu, you will get all the latest system application packages straight from the KDE development community.

 Key Features of KDE Neon

 - There is an additional Developer Edition available for the open-source contributors to download.

 - It is a gateway to the latest and hottest software and addons developed by the KDE Community.

 - They have even released a laptop named Slimbook with preinstalled KDE Neon for providing you the best possible KDE experience.

 - This distro uses their Plasma desktop environment that is used by default in some other beautiful Linux distros.

 Unlike most other Linux distributions, Pop OS is not maintained by an open-source community.
 However, it’s a completely free and open-source Linux distribution built based on Ubuntu with several tweaks.
 System76 is the parent company that is originally known for building custom workstation rigs.